Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 The scientific literature uses doses ranging from 500 mg to 6 g per day depending on the studied outcomes.
 Effects on blood pressure are documented from 1.5 g per day.
 Benefits on physical performance appear from 1 g in acute intake.
 The safety profile is established up to 6 g per day over prolonged periods.

-Unlike proteinogenic amino acids, taurine does not compete for intestinal absorption with other amino acids.
-It is efficiently absorbed by a dedicated transporter, with oral bioavailability close to 100%.
+Taurine uses a dedicated intestinal transporter and does not compete with other amino acids.
+Its oral bioavailability approaches 100%.
 It can be taken with or without food.

 Singular uses the pure synthetic form for its traceability and compatibility with vegetarian diets.
 The dosage is calibrated to the individual nutritional profile.